Mighty Gabby: Career

 In the late 1980s he began an association with singer and producer Eddy Grant, who owned the Blue Wave studio, helping to break through to a wider audience.

 He won the Calypso Monarch title on four more occasions, in 1997, 1999, 2000, and 2010.

 In 2004 he was named Cultural Ambassador of Barbados.

 In November 2011 The Mighty Gabby was one of many Barbadian entertainers shown on the "Where in the World is Matt Lauer?" segment on NBC.

 In 2012 he was awarded an honorary Doctor of Letter degree by the University of the West Indies.

 In 2007 Gabby was named a Nigerian chief in a service at the Sons of God Apostolic Spiritual Baptist Church in Ealing Grove, Christ Church, Barbados.
 Gabby, who had recently visited Nigeria, was given the name Omowale, which means "our son has returned".
 The service was also to coincide with the United Nations designated Black Civilisation Day.

+His song "Jack", which is an anthem against privatization of public beaches (mostly for the use of foreign tourists), has been sung at protests around the Caribbean.

 Gabby is regarded as the "foremost folk singer in Barbados".